 Also Read: Van Life Safety Tips For Women

-Often times you don’t have access to everything you need; hot & high pressure shower, clean bathroom….van life can be hard sometimes.
+Oftentimes, you don’t have access to everything you need, such as a hot & high-pressure shower and clean bathrooms.
+Van life can be hard sometimes.
 And this is especially true during your period.

 The most important thing to do is to listen to your body.

 Forget about hiking in beautiful national parks and just Netflix all day instead.
 It is totally OK to do nothing.
-Just because you are doing van life don’t mean you have to be active all the time.
+Just because you are doing van life doesn’t mean you must always be active.

-Final Thoughts About Dealing With Periods In Van Life
+Final Thoughts About Dealing With Periods During Van Life

-When I just started van life, I was using disposable pads & tampons because those were the products I was using back home in Japan.
+When I just started van life, I used disposable pads & tampons because those were the products I used back home in Japan.
 I never bothered to research any other options.

 Then when I began to live in my van, I began to notice how inconvenient it was to use disposable menstrual products.